slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Telling *your* truth is not being selfish.
 What is more selfless?
 Making sure that you are taken care of so that you can take care of others or focusing all of your energy on others until you are burnt out, angry, and depressed?
 You can’t give what you do not have.
 The first step to truly serving others is to serve yourself.
 Take time for yourself, allow yourself to recharge and recuperate, invest into your growth and education.
 Then, and only then, will you are able to serve others to your fullest capacity.

-> *'I think the reward for conformity is that everyone likes you except yourself.' -- Rita Mae Brown*
+> *"I think the reward for conformity is that everyone likes you except yourself."
+-- Rita Mae Brown*

-> *'I can’t give you the formula for success, but I can give you the formula for failure, which is: try to please everybody.' -- Herbert Swope*
+> *"I can’t give you the formula for success, but I can give you the formula for failure, which is: try to please everybody."
+-- Herbert Swope*

-> *'That’s the problem with putting others first: you’ve taught them you come second.'*
+> *"That’s the problem with putting others first: you’ve taught them you come second.'*

-> *'Selfishness is not living as one wishes to live, it is asking others to live as one wishes to live.' -- Oscar Wilde*
+> *"Selfishness is not living as one wishes to live, it is asking others to live as one wishes to live."
+-- Oscar Wilde*

 Stand up for yourself, your friends, or your values, because at the end of the day it is better to live a short life where you face your fears.
 A boundary is knowing what you want and what you don’t want in a moment.
 E.g: «If I loved myself at a level 10 of 10, would I do this?»

-> *'Freedom is not free.
+> *"Freedom is not free.
 It is earned.
 It is taken.
-It is wrestled from the jaws of fear and uncertainty and doubt.' -- Dan Kariv*
+It is wrestled from the jaws of fear and uncertainty and doubt."
+-- Dan Kariv*

-> *'Never explain: your friends do not need it, and your enemies will not believe you anyway.' -- Elbert Hubbard*
+> *"Never explain: your friends do not need it, and your enemies will not believe you anyway."
+-- Elbert Hubbard*